 By insuring a laneway home under a separate policy, the homeowner has two major benefits:

-- Guaranteed building replacement cost coverage: Assuming policy conditions are met, the full cost to rebuild the home will be covered even if that cost exceeds the policy limit.
+- Guaranteed building replacement cost coverage: Assuming policy conditions are met, the full cost to rebuild the home will be covered even if that cost exceeds the coverage limit.

 - Protection for claims free discounts: Submitting a claim on your laneway home will not impact the claims free discounts included on the insurance for your main residence.